FineOps Deployment

 Understand the role of each O&M component before deployment.

-Confirm the memory, disk, operating system, etc. of the server on which FineOps is deployed.
+Confirm the memory, disk space, operating system, and others of the server on which FineOps is deployed.

 Confirm the ports on the server to be reserved for the O&M components.